nikostoulas/node-nc/README.md

   useNcFile: true, // Use nc.js file if found
   usePackageFile: true, // Use package file to determine prompt, root folter and dependencies.
   writeHistoryFile: true, // Write all commands to a file.
-  historyFileName: '.node_history' // The filename.
-An absolute path can be given.
+  historyFileName: '.node_history' // The history filename.
+An absolute path can also be given.
 };
 ```